FAQs

 3. That you are seeking to be a follower of Jesus (remember this is always a work in progress).

 What about the whole predestination thing?
-I don’t think I like that.
+I don’t know if I like that.

 Oh that.
 Not much to say about it.
 If God is all-powerful and all-knowing then, by definition, whatever God wants God gets.
-But, that is well above our pay grade.
-So, we just leave it at this: whatever God wants to happen will happen.
+But understanding that is well above our pay grade.
+So, we just leave it at this: whatever God allows to happen will happen.
 Beyond that you’re likely to give yourself a metaphysical headache.

 What is communion?

 Communion (aka Lord’s Supper or Eucharist) is a ritual that we share with most other Christians.
-It involves prayer, the reading of scripture, and eating a little bit of bread and grape juice as a way of remembering Jesus’ final meal and lesson with His disciples.
-It is both a memorial to what Jesus did and an object lesson of who God is for us.
-We believe that when we do it together we connect with God by and through the Holy Spirit.
+As a way of remembering Jesus’ final meal and lesson with His disciples, we pray, read scripture, and eat a little bit of bread with grape juice.
+It’s both a memorial to what Jesus did and an object lesson of who God is for us.
+We believe that when we do it together, we connect with God by and through the Holy Spirit.

 Who can receive communion?